fuuwille/zuord.js/web/docs/introduction.md

 ---
+id: introduction
-sidebar_label: Overview
+sidebar_label: Introduction
-title: Overview of Zuord
+title: Introduction to Zuord
 sidebar_position: 1
 ---

-# Overview of Zuord
+# Introduction to Zuord

 **Zuord** (German for 'assign' or 'map') is a TypeScript library focused on deep object manipulations and type inferences, providing full synchronization between runtime functions and compile-time types.